chavarera/PythonScript/Data_Structure_In_Python/Tuple/OperationOnTuple.md

 ```

-### 5. Counting Frequencey of Element
+### 5. Counting Frequency of Element
-Get the frequency of particular element appears in tuple.
+Get the frequency of particular element appears in the tuple.

 Synatx:
 ```python